nikescar/ghaction-ghpage-solidbase-builder/README.md

-# GH ACTION for GH PAGES with Solidbase
+# Github Action Solidbase Builder
-build documentation webpage with gh action for gh pages.
+convert your markdown documentation to website with github action for github pages and other providers.

 ## Prerequisites